telerik/ajax-docs/controls/searchbox/server-side-programming/events/ondatasourceselect.md

 # OnDataSourceSelect

 The **OnDataSourceSelect** event is raised just before the result items are requested from the underlying DataSource, providing the ability to modify the parameters of the request.
-For instance with SqlDataSourcethe user can modify the SelectCommand and implement the filtering directly on the SQL Server.
+For instance with SqlDataSource the user can modify the SelectCommand and implement the filtering directly on the SQL Server.

 The event handler receives two parameters: